ZerosAndOnesLLC/OpenChat/webui/README.md

 - **Major** (x.0.0): Breaking changes

 ### Recent Changes

+**v0.24.1** - Fix DM and attachment display issues
+- Fixed file attachments not displaying until app reload (now refreshes messages after upload)
+- Fixed users showing as "Unknown" in DM list when they have no display name (falls back to email)
+- Fixed new DMs not appearing in sidebar without closing window (updates WebSocket store)
+- Fixed close DM button not working (removes DM from WebSocket store immediately)
+- Added `addDm` and `removeDm` methods to WebSocket store for real-time DM list updates

 **v0.23.2** - Fix unread indicator flashing for active channel
 - Fixed issue where "New messages" indicator briefly flashed when sending or receiving messages in active channel